 Alcatel-Lucent’s access segment generates 54% of the company’s revenue with the rest coming from the core networks segment.
 The wireless business in the access segment accounts for 35% of the company’s overall sales.
 The next highest revenue producer is the IP routing business in the core networking segment with 18%.

 Based in Paris, France, Alcatel-Lucent has operations around the world.
 The company operates Bells Labs in New Jersey.
-The biggest source of sales for Alcatel-Lucent is the North America with 44%, followed by Europe with 23%, and the Asia-Pacific region with 20%.
+The biggest source of sales for Alcatel-Lucent is the US with 41%, followed by Europe with 23%, and the Asia-Pacific region with 20%.

 Sales and Marketing